Table of Contents

 - Thick or heavy

-It’s good to test the thickness of the pick yourself, by holding one in your hand without gripping it too tightly and seeing how much pressure you need before it starts bending.
+It’s good to test the thickness of the pick yourself.
+First by holding one in your hand without gripping it too tightly.
+Testing how much pressure you need before it starts bending.

-This option is very useful for strumming chords lightly or playing fast lines on an electric guitar.
-Thin guitar picks will glide over the strings without grabbing them too hard, keeping the sound clean and allowing you to play with ease.
+This option is very useful for strumming chords lightly.
+Also playing fast lines on an electric guitar.
+Thin guitar picks will glide over the strings without grabbing them too hard.
+Keeping the sound clean and allowing you to play with ease.

-They tend to produce a plastic sound when strumming, which is not acceptable for some players, but this depends on the strings and guitar as well.
-This thickness will produce a softer sound with the lowest volume projection of all the options available.
+They tend to produce a plastic sound when strumming.
+This is not acceptable for some players, but this depends on the strings and guitar as well.
+This thickness will make a softer sound with the lowest volume projection.
+When compared to all the options available.

 Light Guitar Picks

 If you are looking for a pick for lead work or acoustic guitar, light is a good choice.
-They are sturdy enough to be used for strumming and lifting off the strings while producing a tone that is slightly louder than extra light.
-This depends on how hard you use the plectrum, however, which will also stress it more as they are a thin guitar pick.
+They are sturdy enough to be used for strumming, producing a tone that is louder than extra light.
+This depends on how hard you use the plectrum, which will also stress it more as they are a thin guitar pick.

 This pick is a good choice for strumming chords and lead work.
-They are sturdy enough to glide over the strings, but thick enough to produce a tone that stands out from an extra light pick.
+They are sturdy enough to glide over the strings.
+But thick enough to generate a tone that stands out from an extra light pick.
 This means it won’t be as bright or clean as the medium thickness.

-I take this pick as a good combination of brightness and strength, which makes it perfect for a beginner when starting.
+I take this pick as a good combination of brightness and strength.
+This makes it perfect for a beginner when starting.

 Thick Guitar Picks

-This type of pick is a good choice for strumming chords and lead work as it produces some rich mid-range sounds.
-The thickness also adds volume projection compared to a medium plectrum and provides a solid attack which is great for heavier music.
+This type of pick is a good choice for strumming chords and lead work as it creates some rich mid-range sounds.
+The thickness also adds volume compared to a medium plectrum.
+It provides a solid attack which is great for heavier music.

-Because of their added stiffness, they require more finger strength to keep a solid grip.
+Because of their added stiffness, they need more finger strength to keep a solid grip.
 Otherwise, when playing aggressively, it’s easy to drop them due to the lack of flexibility.

-The added thickness makes it harder to glide across the strings without touching them, which is why you will need slightly more strength than medium picks to prevent dropping them with this type of plectrum.
-But the volume is at maximum when you strum with an extra thick pick!
+The thickness makes it harder to glide across the strings without touching them.
+This is why you will need slightly more strength than medium picks to prevent dropping them.
+But the volume is at its largest when you strum with an extra thick pick!

 Guitar Pick Shapes

-It’s important to note that the shape of your pick can also contribute to the tone you produce, as well as your technique execution.
-Several shapes can help with some interesting sounds that are not normally possible with others.
+It’s important to note that the shape of your pick can also contribute to your tone.
+Also, your technique execution.
+Several shapes can help with some interesting sounds.
+Some are not normally possible with others.

 Sharp Point Picks

-This style of the guitar pick is designed for accuracy and speed, but requires more finger strength to use properly.
-They are thinner to be able to use without dropping frequently, which also makes them pretty versatile when some strumming is also necessary.
+This also makes them pretty versatile when some strumming is also necessary.
 They are also known as model 358 and are known for a warmer and round tone.

 Finger and Thumb Picks